-Task Lead(s) Timeline and deliverables Progress to date analysis of process and outcome (oversight and accountability) Echruary 2025 - First undated The quarterly reporting template has been updated to include more substantive process and outcome data from the counties.
+Task Lead(s) Timeline and deliverables Progress to date analysis of process and outcome (oversight and accountability) updated February 2025 - First updated The quarterly reporting template has been updated to include more substantive process and outcome data from the counties.
 The oversight committee will begin to see these changes in the FY25 Q2 report in February.
 Develop a framework for assessing service quality, service delivery methods and fidelity to established standards of practice (oversight and accountability) with Portland State University Fall 2024 - Monitoring policies finalized In addition to the monitoring work that Metro will begin winter 2025, which will enable us to assess, among other things, service delivery methods and fidelity to established standards of practice, Metro housing is also developing a performance measure to measure quality of services provided.
 This work will happen through a contract with PSU's Homelessness Research and Action

-Collaborative.
-This scope of work, including the timeline, is being built out. assessing the SHS fund's Metro staff (oversight and accountability) The Metro housing department hired an equity manager in February 2024.
+Winter 2025 - Monitoring to begin Collaborative.
+This scope of work, including the timeline, is being built out.
+Develop a framework for assessing the SHS fund's progress in achieving its racial equity goals Metro staff (oversight and accountability) The Metro housing department hired an equity manager in February 2024.
 The department is working to develop a process for utilizing a racial equity lens tool (RELT) for all decision making across the department and a framework for assessing the department's process toward achieving its equity goals.
 Once a more detailed timeline is developed, it will be shared.